yesyinka/blog_source/_posts/2014-03-10-oop-concepts-in-python-2-dot-x-part-2.markdown

 In Python polymorphism is one of the key concept, and we can say that it is a built-in feature.
 Let us deal with this concept step by step.

-First of all, you know that in Python the type of a variable is not explicitely declared.
+First of all, you know that in Python the type of a variable is not explicitly declared.
 Beware that this does not mean that Python variables are _untyped_.
 On the contrary, everything in Python has a type, it just happens that the type is implicitly assigned.
 If you remeber the last paragraph of the previous post, I stated that in Python variables are just pointers (using a C-like nomenclature), in other words they just tell the language _where_ in memory a variable has been stored.
-What is at that address is not a business of the variable.
+What is stored at that address is not a business of the variable.

 ``` python
 >>> a = 5